What is Ave Maria malware?

 Interactive analysis of Ave Maria malware

 A video recorded in the ANY.RUN malware hunting service displays the execution process of Ave Maria.
-Users can utilize this information to take a deep dive into how this malware functions under the hood.
+Users can utilize this information to perform a deep analysis of how this malware functions under the hood.

 Figure 1: Shows the graph of processes generated by the ANY.RUN malware hunting service.